Stay Puft Marshmallow Man: Special effects

-The character as seen in the movie was created by Linda Frobos by using miniatures and optical compositing with Bill Bryan himself in a latex suit.
+The character as seen in the movie was created by Linda Frobos by using miniatures and optical compositing with Bill Bryan in a latex suit.
 The suit was made of two layers, an outer flammable layer and inner fire-proof layer.
-Some of the finished movie's most noticeable errors appear in the Stay-Puft scenes: he is seen with and without his bow tie, while in other scenes the optical rendering was so poor that he passes through a church rather than crushing it.
+Some of the finished movie's most noticeable errors appear in the Stay-Puft scenes: he is seen with and without his bow tie, while in another scene the optical rendering was so poor that he passes through a church rather than crushing it.
 Also, the blue portion of his sailor suit is worn backwards.

 The face of Stay-Puft was puppeteered by Terri Hardin.
-She used remote controls while laying down below the miniature street on the set as Bill Bryan walked around for his scene.
+She used remote controls while lying down below the miniature street on the set as Bill Bryan walked around for his scene.